omid/powe_rs/README.md

 **Note:**

-This project was written about 80-90% by AI, with the main motivation being my personal need to easily and remotely turn off my Raspberry Pi.
+This project was written about 80-90% by AI.
+The main motivation was my personal need to easily and remotely turn off my Raspberry Pi.

 ## License